riteshshukla04/REST_API_USING_GO/Readme.md

 4)User password is encrypted and The encryption key is stored in .env vault<br><br>
 5)Mongo DB community is used for the storage.<br><br>
 6)You can refer the screenshots below.
 Also more screenshots are available in the Screenshots folder.
+7)Please Feel Free to contact me in case of any doubts.

 <br>